bitwarden/help/_articles/importing/import-data.md

 2. Select **Tools** from the top navigation bar.
 3. Select **Import Data** from the left Tools menu.
 4. Select the format of your file to import from the dropdown menu.

+   {% callout success%}If you're importing an [Encrypted Export]({% link _articles/importing/encrypted-export.md %}), select `.json` as you would if it were plaintext.
+A handler will determine that the file is encrypted and decrypt using your [account encryption key](https://bitwarden.com/help/article//change-your-master-password/#rotating-your-accounts-encryption-key).{% endcallout %}
 5. Select the **Browse** button and add your file.
 6. Select the **Import Data** button to complete your import.